 Guided Tour with Orhan Esen

 Orhan Esen, a sociologist and historian, researcher, writer and publisher, gave a guided tour of the housing development in Istanbul.
-The tour started with an introduction to urban quarters from the 18th century, then presented the urban structures until today, ending with a perspective view of the future urban developments.
-During the day we visited housing cooperatives, gated communities as well as informal settlements, looking at consequences of the urban sprawl in the city.
-One day was dedicated to experiencing the city on a walking tour which started at the Sultan Ahmed mosque, following up a visit to Hagia sophia and then to Fatih Camii mosque.
-Winding thorough small paths and streets the tour continued through areas of the historic timber structures, which are on the list of the UNESCO.
+The tour started with an introduction to urban quarters from the 18th century, thereafter, the developments of urban structures till the present were discussed, ending with perspectives of future urban developments.
+During the day we visited housing cooperatives, gated communities as well as informal settlements, which gave insight into the consequences of the urban sprawl in the city.
+One day was dedicated to experiencing the city on a walking tour which started at the Sultan Ahmed mosque, followed by a visit to Hagia Sophia and then to Fatih Camii mosque.
+Winding down small paths and streets the tour continued through areas consisting of historic timber structures, which are listed as UNESCO World Heritage Sites.

-development of Constantinople, current urban structures of the city, Gecekondus, Hagia Sophia, Topkape Sarayi palace, Sultan Ahmed mosque, public gardens, the modern movement, cistern reservoir and the socio-economic disparities and segregation.
+Prior to the excursion, each student prepared a presentation on a topic relevant to the city, These were held on site for example, regarding the ancient city of Constantinople, the urban development of Constantinople, current urban structures of the city, Gecekondus, Hagia Sophia, Topkape Sarayi palace, Sultan Ahmed mosque, public gardens, the modern movement, cistern reservoir and the existing socio-economic disparities and segregation in the city.

 The accommodation was situated in the heart of old Istanbul.
-From here many historical buildings and mosques, such as the Blue Mosque, the Hagia Sophia, Topkapi Palace, Hagia Irene and the Basilica Cisterna, were in walking distance.
+From here, many historical buildings and mosques, such as the Blue Mosque, the Hagia Sophia, Topkapi Palace, Hagia Irene and the Basilica Cisterna, were within walking distance.

 Günter Liehr, a journalist and author of the book “Marseille” accompanied us on a walk through the Quartier du Panier.
 This quarter is the historical center of Marseille, built on the ancient Greek Massalia.
 It is a typical Mediterranean district with its color-washed facades.
 Part of the schedule was a visit to the Euromediterranée urban development area, which was launched in 1995 by the combined efforts of the French government and the City of Marseille, the local and regional authorities and Marseille Provence Métropole Communauté Urbaine.
-This projects aims to improve the quality of life, public spaces and facilities.
-It is the largest urban regeneration project in Europe with 480 hectares of urban regeneration zone.
+This project aims to improve the quality of life, public spaces and facilities.
+It is the largest urban regeneration project in Europe with an urban regeneration zone which is 480 hectares in size.
 Many internationally renowned architects are involved in the planning of this area.